Overview

 A. Advisory Client Accounts

-Each client advisor has one or more members of our client advisor support team that assists with
+supported by one or more members of our client advisor support team.
+The client advisor support

-servicing and monitoring the advisory client’s account.
-In most cases, we review each advisory
+team assists with servicing and monitoring the advisory client’s account.
+We conduct suitability

 The account custodian sends brokerage statements to advisory clients no less frequently than